dew-uff/noworkflow-analysis/README.md

-# Running example — credit card fraud ML pipeline (noWorkflow 2 paper)
+# Credit card fraud ML pipeline (noWorkflow 2 paper)

 This folder materializes the **iterative ML pipeline** that serves as the running example of the noWorkflow 2 paper (*Information Systems*).
 It is the concrete